LoRyder1/LoRyder1.github.io/unit1_projects/Reactjs.md

 React components are typically written in JSX, a JavaScript extension syntax allowing easy quoting of HTML and using HTML tag syntax to render subcomponents.

+# Architecture Beyond HTML

+The basic architecture of React applies beyond rendering HTML in the browswer.